Sumo

 All professional sumo wrestlers belong to the Japan Sumo Association.

-There are over 600 wrestlers, and all of them participate in every tournament.
+There are about 600 wrestlers, and all of them participate in every tournament.

 Recently the number of foreign wrestlers has been increasing.